 She played keyboard with GlenMorin Scottish country dance band before forming her own keyboard and recorder duo ("The Spurtles"), which plays for weekly classes and monthly socials of the Lethbridge Scottish country dance club, and also a harp and recorder trio ("Thistle Do") to pursue her love of Celtic music.

 2015 Mary Ross, Victoria, BC, Canada

-The Music Director for the 2020 TAC Summer School will work with one pre-selected lead player /melody instrument (fiddle, accordion, keyboard) on a daily basis in the capacity of private tutor/coach.
+The Music Director for the 2022 TAC Summer School will work with one pre-selected lead player /melody instrument (fiddle, accordion, keyboard) on a daily basis in the capacity of a private tutor/coach.
 By the conclusion of the week, the candidate will have all the necessary information and skills to confidently and competently play for a class and future dances.
 This program could potentially be developed to incorporate additional summer school musicians working in the same manner with piano, bass, drums, or other instruments.

-The apprentice program will include:
+The apprentice program will include the following:

 - Selection of approved and appropriate music for dances

 - Opening & Closing Chords (Bow & Curtsey)